mamun2519/workshop/thinking a react/redme.md

 **state management**

 - which part of the state should be local, lifted to a parent or stored in a global or context
-- is there any state that is communicating with other features?

-Reusability

-- Will this component or child of this feature be resued elsewhere?
-- should it be generic or context-specific?
-- Do we have any already declared components that we can reuse?
-- can we create reusable utilities, hooks, or network calls?

-Performance

-- Are there specific performance constraints (e.g: frequent update, large datasets, blocking UI that required concurrency, do we need virtualization, debounce or memorization)